African penguin: Population

 Roughly 4 million African penguins existed at the beginning of the 19th century.
 Of the 1.5 million African penguins estimated in 1910, only some 10% remained at the end of the 20th century.
 African penguin populations, which breed in Namibia and South Africa, have declined by 95% since pre-industrial times.

-Today, their breeding is largely restricted to 24 islands from Namibia to Algoa Bay, South Africa, with the Boulders Beach colony being an exception to this rule.
+Today, breeding is largely restricted to 24 islands from Namibia to Algoa Bay, South Africa, with the Boulders Beach colony being an exception to this rule.
 The total population fell to approximately 150,000–180,000 in 2000.
 Of those, 56,000 belonged to the Dassen Island colony and 14,000 to the Robben Island colony.
 The colony at Dyer Island in South Africa fell from 46,000 in the early 1970s to 3,000 in 2008.

 In 2008, 5,000 breeding pairs were estimated to live in Namibia.

 In 2010, the total African penguin population was estimated at 55,000.
-At the rate of decline seen from 2000 to 2010, the African penguin is expected to be extinct in the wild by 2026.
+At the rate of decline seen from 2000 to 2010, the African penguin was expected to be extinct in the wild by 2026.

 In 2012, about 18,700 breeding pairs were estimated to live in South Africa, with the majority on St. Croix Island in Algoa Bay.

-The total breeding population across both South Africa and Namibia fell to a historic low of about 20,850 pairs in 2019.
+The total breeding population across both South Africa and Namibia fell to about 20,850 pairs in 2019 and further declined to below 10,000 pairs in 2023.
+At this point the species was reclassified as critically endangered, with the suggestion that it would become functionally extinct in about 2035 if the current trajectory continued.
+Despite expert recommendations for immediate and wide-ranging closures of breeding areas to fishing, the South African government chose to merely retain a number of previously instituted trial closures that had been shown to be largely ineffective.
+In response, SANCOBB and BirdLife South Africa together with the Biodiversity Law Centre launched a landmark litigation to revise the decision, based on invoking the government's constitutional obligation to prevent extinction of an endangered species.
+On 18 March 2025, prior to the court hearing, a settlement was reached in which the Ministry set aside its earlier decision and decreed the establishment of a set of larger and full-time no-fishing zones around six key breeding areas.